MicrosoftDocs/winrt-api/windows.management.update/windowsupdatemanager_workingstatechanged.md

 ## -description

-This event is fired when the working state changes.
+Raised when the working state changes.

 ## -remarks

 ## -see-also

 ## -examples